avaneev/biteopt/README.md

 ### Notes ###

-This strategy was tested on many classic 2-dimensional and 30-dimensional optimization problems and performed well.
+This strategy was tested on 100+ classic 2-dimensional and 30-dimensional optimization problems and performed well.
 Due to its design this strategy may be particularly good at improving an existing sub-optimal local solution.